10 years of Save the Student (From dorm to yacht)

 It all started to mean even more.
 Students really did need saving.
 I was invited to write for mainstream press and even appeared on BBC News.

-In fact, with less daily distractions, we got more work done in Australia than ever!
+In fact, with fewer daily distractions, we got more work done in Australia than ever!

 We returned to the UK in 2015, this time setting up camp in London.
 In looking for a flat, I randomly came across a boat for sale on Rightmove.